saasbook/hw-sinatra-saas-wordguesser/README.md

 ### Debugging Tip

-When running tests, you can insert the Ruby command `debugger` into your app code to drop into the command-line debugger and inspect variables and so on.
+When running tests, you can insert the Ruby command `byebug` into your app code to drop into the command-line debugger and inspect variables and so on.
 Type `h` for help at the debug prompt.
 Type `c` to leave the debugger and continue running your code.